 Modern Mormon Men Co-Founders

 Seattle Jon is a family man, little league coach, urban farmer and businessman living in Seattle.
-He currently gets up early with the markets to trade securitized products for a living.
+He currently gets up early with the markets to trade bonds for a living.
 In his spare time he enjoys movies, thrifting and is an avid reader.
 He is a graduate of Brigham Young University and the Japan Fukuoka mission field.
-He has one wife, four kids and six chickens.
+He has one wife, four kids and five chickens.

 Scott is an artist, designer, and photographer living in Seattle.
 He works on the creative team at Archie McPhee, doing all manner of strange things.
 He grew up a child of the 80s in Salt Lake City and loves skateboarding, toys, and thrifting.
 He served a mission in England/Wales and has a degree in American Sign Language from the University of Utah.
 He has one wife and two kids.

 Aaron currently lives in Portland, Oregon, but grew up in the Midwest.
 After a mission to Argentina and a degree from BYU, Aaron received an MBA from the University of Washington.
 Consequently, he is a data-driven corporate sellout who thinks the government should generally mind its own business.
 A lifelong Mormon and former counselor in a bishopric, Aaron feels that the eccentricities of Mormon culture should be made fun of as much as possible, that the main point of the gospel is to be like Christ and help others, and suspects that – whether openly or covertly – everyone likes Neil Diamond.
 He and his amazing wife have two boys.